balajimore/pillopl.github.io/_posts/2018-05-05-testing-messaging.md

 ***After you, dear test***

-Any production code that is not proved by test is just a rumour, so here goes an unit test:
+Any production code that is not proved by a test is just a rumour, so here goes an unit test:

 ```groovy
 def 'should emit CardGranted when client born in 70s or later'() {